shivadeepak99/senthium-ai/CSE311_PROJECT_REPORT.md

 ## ABSTRACT

-This project presents **Senthium AI**, an intelligent security system that leverages deep learning-based facial recognition to provide automated intruder detection and system protection.
-The system addresses the critical challenge of unauthorized access to personal computers by implementing a real-time face recognition pipeline using Convolutional Neural Networks (CNN).
+This project presents **Senthium AI**, an intelligent security monitoring system that leverages deep learning-based facial recognition to detect unauthorized users during long-running computational tasks.
+The system addresses a specific challenge faced by users who must leave their computers unattended during extended operations (video rendering, large downloads, software compilation, model training) where traditional screen locking would pause or interrupt critical work.
 The core AI technique employed is the **FaceNet architecture** via the DeepFace library, which generates 128-dimensional face embeddings for identity verification.
-The system achieves face recognition with a configurable tolerance threshold (default: 0.6 Euclidean distance) and integrates multi-channel alerting (email, desktop notifications, file logging) upon detecting unauthorized users.
-Real-world applications include protecting sensitive workstations, preventing data theft, and automating security responses such as screen locking and system suspension.
-The implementation demonstrates successful deployment as a background daemon service with a user-friendly web interface built using Streamlit, showing practical viability for personal and enterprise security scenarios.
+The system achieves face recognition with a configurable tolerance threshold (default: 0.6 Euclidean distance) and integrates multi-channel alerting (email, Discord, desktop notifications) to inform users of unauthorized access attempts in real-time.
+Unlike traditional authentication systems that prevent access, Senthium AI operates as a **passive monitoring layer** that allows tasks to continue running while alerting the legitimate user if an intruder attempts to interact with the system.
+The implementation demonstrates successful deployment as a background daemon service with a user-friendly web interface built using Streamlit, showing practical viability for developer workstations, content creator studios, and research environments.

 ---